puniverse/pulsar/docs/index.md

 * `>!` and `>!!` are the same as `snd`
 * `<!` and `<!!` are the same as `rcv`

-The core.async API and the Pulsar API may be used interchangably, so you can call `>!` on a channel created with `channel` or `snd` on a channel created with `chan`.
+The core.async API and the Pulsar API may be used interchangeably, so you can call `>!` on a channel created with `channel` or `snd` on a channel created with `chan`.
 They are one and the same.

 `go` simply performs its body within a newly spawned fiber.